 ‘I was working class plenty too; I was not ultra proud of it, not ashamed of it.
 It was there whether I like it or not, and if sometimes there had been avenues for escape then I must have missed them’ – (4)

 Patrick’s memoir is refreshing.
-Rather than solely focusing on the blissful, unproblematic days of childhood like so many other working class writers, Patrick accounts his life with the good, the bad and the ugly.
+Rather than solely focusing on the blissful, unproblematic days of childhood like so many other working class writers, Patrick recounts his life with the good, the bad and the ugly.
 In his later chapters he speaks of the hardships of the Second World War, the struggles of the Miners Strikes and the truths of domestic violence in working class regions.
-Patrick delves into these topic devoid of sentimentally.
-It seems as though the memoir, especially in his later chapters, acts as almost a chance to express his opinions on historical events and culture.
-Patrick’s memoir is also devoid of bragging and rhetoric grandeur.
+Patrick delves into these topics devoid of sentimentally.
+It seems as though the memoir, especially in his later chapters, offers a chance to express his opinions on historical events and culture.
+Patrick’s memoir is also devoid of bragging and rhetorical grandeur.
 Patrick captures the generalisations of the working class whilst providing a unique insight into specific nuances that are individual to him.
-It is these individualistic accounts of collective working class events that makes his memoir so intriguing.
+It is these individual accounts of collective working class events that makes his memoir so intriguing.

-We see Patrick evolve from a young boy who lacked courage to a strongminded and educated man and thus by the end of the near 200 pages, one feels like they possess some kind of bond with him.
+We see Patrick evolve from a young boy who lacked courage to a strongminded and educated man and thus by the end of the near 200 pages, feels like we possess a bond with him.
 In his final chapters Patrick writes of his journey into writing.
 It is in these pages that we truly see the determination and character of Patrick.

 493 MCGEOWN, Patrick, Heat the Furnace Seven Times More (Hutchinson & Co.
 Ltd., London, 1967), pp.192.
 Other edn., with an introduction by Asa Briggs, Readers Union, London, 1968, pp.192.